 When you are dealing with a death where no will is present, the first three days are critical for establishing legal footing.

-Before any legal or funeral proceedings can begin, you must obtain a Medical Certificate of Cause of Death from a doctor or hospital.
+Before any legal or funeral proceedings can begin, the attending physician, hospital, or medical examiner must certify the cause of death so the official death certificate can be issued.
 This document is the "key" that unlocks the rest of the administrative process.

 3. Order Multiple Death Certificates

-Expert advice for 2025: Order at least 10 to 20 certified copies.
-Because there is no will to prove authority, every financial institution, insurance company, and government agency will demand an original certificate to even speak with you.
+Order at least 10 to 20 certified copies.
+Because there is no will to prove authority, nearly every financial institution, insurance company, and government agency will require an original certified copy before they will discuss the account with you.

 4. Establish a Decision-Maker

 Because there is no executor, the family should meet immediately to agree on who will apply for the legal right to manage the estate.
-In the UK, this person applies for a Grant of Letters of Administration.
-In the US, they petition the probate court to be appointed as the Personal Representative.
+In the U.S., this person petitions the probate court to be appointed as the Personal Representative (also called the administrator), and the court issues Letters of Administration granting that authority.

 Phase 2: Managing the "Intestate Funeral" and Finances